JohnLavender474/Megaman-Maverick/README.md

     In the year 20XX…

+    Three years after the Roboenza Incident,
-    After years of chaos and robot uprisings, the world bears lasting scars.
+    the world still bears lasting scars.

-    To prevent further disasters, humanity enacts harsh laws: robots are now constantly monitored, their every thought and action under surveillance.
+    To prevent another robot uprising, the human government imposes new laws: robots are to bemonitored, their every thought and action under surveillance.

     This fragile peace comes at a steep price.
-With robots heavily restricted, their costs have soared.
+    With robots restricted, their costs have soared.
-    Only the wealthy can afford them, while others are left to compete against robots for meager wages.
+    Only the wealthy can afford them, while others must compete against the robots for meager wages.

-    Society is fractured.
-Some humans champion coexistence; others demand robots' destruction.
+    Divisions grow deeper.
+Some humans champion coexistence while others demand the destruction of the robots.
-    Even Mega Man, once a beacon of hope, faces harsh scrutiny — hailed as a hero by some, blamed as a symbol of injustice by others.
+    Even Mega Man, once a beacon of hope, faces harsh scrutiny — once hailed as a hero, now the humans distrust him too.

-    Now, chaos returns to Mega City.
+    Suddenly, chaos ensues to Mega City.
 A rogue faction of robots, calling themselves The Mavericks and led by the enigmatic Schisma, has risen to challenge humanity's laws and seize control.

-    Mega Man must once again rise to protect the world against certain doom, even as uncertainty lingers about his purpose and legacy...
+    Mega Man must rise to protect the world against certain doom, as uncertainty and evil fester in the shadows...

 ### Intro Stage: Mega City's Ruins